lousydropout/differential-algebraic-equation-solver/README.md

-# The collocation method and Differential Algebraic Equations (DAEs)
+# Solving Differential Algebraic Equations (DAEs) via the Collocation Method

+**_Note: This readme is also available in pdf form (see file `direct collocation method.pdf`) and would likely provide a nicer reading experience as there are a few things that Gitlab is unable to render properly._**

 The goal here is to solve differential-algebraic equations (DAEs) via the collocation method and somehow validate the solution.
 With initial conditions and paramaters given, the specific DAE considered here is
 ```math